-KCSIE 2021 highlighted the importance of having a Mental Health Lead in school.
-Their role is to ensure with the governors that there are clear systems and processes in school for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+KCSIE 2021 highlights the importance of having a Mental Health Lead in school.
+Their role will be to ensure with the governors that there are clear systems and processes in school for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+At Perran-ar-Worthal CP School our Mental Health Lead is Ben Teasdale.
+He is a trained TIS practitioner.